 We used results from the same model employed for the cost-effectiveness analyses to estimate total potential budget impact.
-Potential budget impact was defined as the total differential cost of using each new therapy rather than relevant existing therapy for the treated population, calculated as differential health care costs (including drug costs) minus any offsets in these costs from averted health care events.
+Potential budget impact was defined as the total differential cost of using each new therapy rather than relevant existing therapy for the treated population, calculated as differential health care costs (including drug and non-drug costs) minus any offsets in these costs from averted health care events.
 All costs were undiscounted and estimated over one- and five-year time horizons.
 The five-year timeframe was of primary interest, given the potential for cost offsets to accrue over time and to allow a more realistic impact on the number of patients treated with the new therapy.

-The potential budget impact analysis included the candidate populations eligible for treatment: women in the United states between 18 and 49 years of age, diagnosed with moderate-to-severe endometriosis.
-Fuldeore and Soliman estimated the size of the prevalent diagnosed endometriosis population at 6.1% in women between 18 and 49 years, based on an online cross-section survey conducted in 2012.
+The potential budget impact analysis included the candidate populations eligible for treatment: women in the United states between 18 and 49 years of age, diagnosed with moderate-to-severe endometriosis-related pain.
+Fuldeore and Soliman estimated the size of the prevalent diagnosed endometriosis population at 6.1% in women between 18 and 49 years, based on an online crosssectional survey conducted in 2012.
 Although the elagolix trials included only patients with a surgical diagnosis for endometriosis, we are currently unsure if elagolix will be used to treat patients with non-surgically diagnosed endometriosis.
 We hence did not include this filter when estimating the eligible population for elagolix.
 However, we excluded those who had undergone a hysterectomy (29.2%).
 Applying this criterion resulted in a prevalence estimate of approximately three million women with diagnosed endometriosis without hysterectomy.
-We found no published literature on the percentage of women with moderate-to-severe endometriosis, and hence relied on estimates on severity of symptoms as reported by Fuldeore and Soliman.
-We assumed that women with "extremely bothersome" symptoms of dysmenorrhea and/or nonmenstrual pelvic pain represented those with moderate-to-severe endometriosis.
-Since percentages in this category weren't cumulative in Fuldeore's and Soliman's analysis, we assumed the higher of the two percentages, namely, percentage with "extremely bothersome" dysmenorrhea (44.3%) as those with moderateto-severe endometriosis.
-Applying this estimate resulted in 1,334,330 patients representing the target population prevalence, with an uptake of 266,866 patients each year over five years.
+We found no published literature on the percentage of women with moderate-to-severe endometriosis-related pain, and hence relied on estimates on severity of symptoms as reported by Fuldeore and Soliman.
+We assumed that women with "extremely bothersome" symptoms of dysmenorrhea and/or nonmenstrual pelvic pain represented those with moderate-to-severe endometriosis-related pain.
+Since percentages in this category were not cumulative in Fuldeore's and Soliman's analysis, we assumed the higher of the two percentages, namely, percentage with "extremely bothersome" dysmenorrhea (44.3%) as those with moderate-to-severe endometriosis.
+Applying this estimate to the U.S. 2018 estimated to 2022 projected population resulted in approximately 1.3 million patients representing the target population prevalence, or approximately 270,000 patients each year over five years.